psf/pyperf/doc/perf.rst

 Usually, skipping the first sample is enough to warmup the benchmark.
 Sometimes, more samples should be skipped to warmup the benchmark.

-By default, the number of outter-loops is automatically computed by calibrating the benchmark: a sample should take betwen 100 ms and 1 sec (values configurable using ``--min-time`` and ``--max-time`` command line options).
+By default, the number of outer-loops is automatically computed by calibrating the benchmark: a sample should take betwen 100 ms and 1 sec (values configurable using ``--min-time`` and ``--max-time`` command line options).